damianperera/jobs/README.md

-# jobs
+# Jobs - The Pragmatic Engineer
-Jobs listed at the Pragmatic Engineer
+Jobs listed at The Pragmatic Engineer